aqlanhadi/dsd-email-engine/README.md

     * ~~✅ MJML~~
         * ~~✅ MJML docs~~
-        * ~~✅ Node + MJML: ISSUE: <img> tags in MJML components~~ _scrubbed due to absent of an efficient method of embedding imgs/base64 URL encodingsm, (using MJML would make embedding charts costly)_
+        * ~~✅ Node + MJML: ISSUE: <img> tags in MJML components~~ _scrubbed due to absent of an efficient method of embedding imgs/base64 URL encodings, (using MJML would make embedding charts costly)_
     * ✅ HEML email framework configs
         * ✅ Extract vals -> bind to email
             * [] calculated scores (see copywriting)